jjt/jjt.github.io/_posts/2013-11-14-easy-angular-development-yeoman-generator-angular.md

   </a>
 </p>

-At this point, we have our development server running and Grunt is monitoring our project for changes.
-If we modify any project files (js, coffee, (s)css, html, etc.) Grunt will recompile as approprite and livereload will refresh the browser automatically.
-If one of our tests change (or we touch the file), Grunt will launch Karma to run it.
+All of the features promised in the intro are now available to us and we can focus on developing our app, which is a great place to be after issuing just a half dozen commands in a terminal.

-All of the features promised in the intro are now available to us and we can focus on developing our app, which is a great place to be after issuing just 5-10 commands.
-Yeoman and Grunt work hard so we don't have to.
+Now let's turn to how Yeoman can help us in fleshing out our application with its other generators.

 ## Let it all Ang out

-The focus of this post is the Yeoman generator so some Angular knowledge is assumed for this section.
+The focus of this post is generator-angular so some Angular knowledge is assumed for this section.
 As long as you're familiar with MVC frameworks you should be able to follow along.
 If you're looking for more how-to-Angular, I recommend the classic [Egghead.io videos][6].

-When we ran `yo angular myApp`, we were using a synonym of `angular:app`, which is one generator out of a dozen or so available to us.
+When we ran `yo angular:app myApp`, we used only one of the dozen or so available generators.
 We can get the list of available generators by typing `yo --help`, but here's a better reference:

 - [angular](https://github.com/yeoman/generator-angular#app) (aka [angular:app](https://github.com/yeoman/generator-angular#app))